The Fountainhead Vision: (Our Commitment)

 The values represented here are the values that the organization and all its members are committed to in their decision-making and their interaction with people.

-As a learner I will always try to acquire new knowledge, beliefs, behaviors, skills, values, preferences or understanding with an open mind, for self holistic growth, and may involve synthesizing different types of information with a positive mind.
-I evaluate my strengths and limitations, will set realistic goals and understand how to achieve them.
-I monitor my performance and progress, will always welcome feedback from others and use this to make changes to my learning.
+Learner: I always explore new opportunities to learn, with an open mind.
+I monitor my performance and progress, and will always welcome feedback from others and use this to make changes to my learning.